 alternatively for full structures, you can use the

-For information about defining MATLAB structures, see Create Structure Array (MATLAB).
+For information about defining MATLAB structures, see Structure Arrays.

 The field that you specify in an initial condition structure must match these data attributes of the bus element exactly: